-Dr. F. Daniel Ramirez is a cardiac electrophysiologist and clinician-scientist in the Division of Cardiology at the University of Ottawa Heart Institute (UOHI).
-He is also an assistant professor in the Department of Medicine at the University of Ottawa.
+F. Daniel Ramirez, MD, is a cardiac electrophysiologist and clinician scientist in the Division of Cardiology at the University of Ottawa Heart Institute.
+He is also an assistant professor in the Faculty of Medicine at the University of Ottawa.

-Dr. Ramirez holds a BSc in biochemistry from the University of Ottawa and an MD from Queen’s University.
-He completed residencies in internal medicine and cardiology as well as an MSc in epidemiology and a combined clinical and research fellowship in cardiac electrophysiology at the University of Ottawa.
-He completed a second fellowship in cardiac electrophysiology at the Hôpital Cardiologique du Haut-Lévêque and L’Institut de Rythmologie et Modélisation Cardiaque (LIRYC) in Bordeaux, France before returning to the UOHI.
+Dr. Ramirez holds a Bachelor of Science Degree in Biochemistry from the University of Ottawa and an MD from Queen’s University.
+He completed residencies in internal medicine and cardiology as well as a Master of Science Degree in Epidemiology and a combined clinical and research fellowship in cardiac electrophysiology at the University of Ottawa.
+He then completed additional training in cardiac electrophysiology as a Banting Postdoctoral Fellow at the Hôpital Cardiologique du Haut-Lévêque and L’Institut de Rythmologie et Modélisation Cardiaque (LIRYC) in Bordeaux, France before returning to Ottawa to join the Heart Institute.

-Dr. Ramirez’s current research and clinical interests focus primarily on the diagnosis and treatment of atrial and ventricular tachyarrhythmias, understanding the impact of ablative therapies on cardiac physiology, and improving the predictive ability of translational research.
+Dr. Ramirez’s research interests focus on the diagnosis and treatment of atrial and ventricular tachyarrhythmias, understanding the impact of percutaneous ablative therapies on cardiac physiology, and improving the predictive ability of translational research.

 See current publications list at PubMed, Google Scholar and Research Gate.

 - Ramirez FD, Reddy VY, Viswanathan R, Hocini M, Jaïs P. Emerging technologies for pulmonary vein isolation.
 Circulation Research 2020;127(1):170-183